Andrea/andrea.github.io/_posts/2009-01-26-dublin-alt-net-meetup-12th-of-feb-7pm.markdown

-I think we might be comming late into the party, however I m not interested on how are we called, I see it mostly as a way to learn and exchange ideas, solutions.
+I think we might be comming late into the party, however I'm not interested on how are we called, I see it mostly as a way to learn and exchange ideas, solutions.
 Hope we can get talking about interesting topics and that we can come up with a plan for the next meet up.

 Anyway, hope to see you there :), if you have any suggestions or comments you are very welcome